About

 Contact

-My code lives on a private GitHub.
+My code lives on a private GitHub mirror.
 If we've worked together I can share repos one-off — ask.
+The bits I'm willing to defend in public are listed on /projects.